 A Confederate captain’s skeleton is found in a Parisian catacomb and Annja teams up with the good and the sometimes-good to discover the mystery behind his death.
 It doesn’t take long before another interested party blasts their way into the case and Annja is on the run.
 Nor is it just her life that is threatened!

 The FotS is after Annja and the professor and they are a long-time foe of Garin’s.
-Blaine Michaels leads them and he’s a vicious bastard.
-He kills without thought, but Annja thwarts him, naturally.
+Blaine Michaels leads them and he’s a vicious bastard, killing without thought.

 Annja Creed is both an archeologist and a television show host (Chasing History’s Monsters) who just happened to bring together the shards of Joan of Arc’s sword.
 It seems Annja may well be an ancestor of Joan’s and the sword believes it belongs to her.
 It certainly does influence Annja in terms of going after the bad guys, providing Annja with more strength, and definitely with faster healing.
 Doug Morrell is Annja’s producer on the TV show and more interested in sensationalism than fact.
 Professor Bernard Reinhardt is an old friend of Annja’s and works at the Museum of Natural History in Paris.